Force over Distance: Chapter 41

 But now?

-Nick Rush had shattered it right out of him.
+Nick Rush had shattered it out of him.

 Young’s heart slammed against his ribs.
-He had to get through this foothold, and then he had to get the crew home.
+He had to get through this foothold.
+He had to get the crew home.
 He had to.
 In order to survive, in order to hold himself together, that’s what he had to do.
 He was nothing without that.
 Even if he burned everything he had as fuel in the attempt, he had to get the crew home.
 Or die trying.

 He’d made so many mistakes.

-But.
 If Camile could just get back to Sharon.
 If Matthew could see the son he’d never known; if Eli could see his mom.
 If TJ could start treatment for the thing waiting in her nerves.
-If Rush could hold himself together through everything that was happening to him—
+If Rush could hold himself together through everything happening to him—

-//I’m gonna make this better for you, genius,// Young whispered, into the darkness at the back of his mind. //If you wake up, it’ll be more than just slog.//
+//I’m gonna make this better for you, genius,// Young whispered into the quiet dark of Rush’s mind. //If you wake up, it’ll be more than just slog.//

 With an adrenaline-powered effort, Young’s eyes came open.

-He was lying on his side.
-He was facing the stargate.
-The lights were low.
-The gate was active.
-The blue glow of the open event horizon seared his retinas.
+He was on his side, facing the stargate.
+The blue glow of the active gate seared his retinas.

 His eyes slid shut.

 He focused on his breathing.
-On trying to calm himself enough to recover.
+On calming himself enough to recover.

 Giving a damn, giving way the hell too much of a damn, was a huge weakness in the field.
-But all weaknesses, every single one, had a corresponding strength.
-He was gonna consolidate the hell out of this situation.
-He was gonna to scrape back pieces of what was his.
+But all weaknesses, every one, came with a corresponding strength.
+He was gonna consolidate the hell outta this situation.
+He was gonna scrape back pieces of what was his.
 One person at a time.
 Starting with Scott.
 Ending with Rush.

 The Nakai were the ones who’d sent their fleet to Sicily.